instructor-ai/instructor/README.md

 ### Installation

 To get started with OpenAI Function Call, you need to install it using `pip`.
 Run the following command in your terminal:

-!!! note Requirement
-    Ensure you have Python version 3.9 or above.

 ```sh
 $ pip install instructor